lvchen1989/ClinicalDisorder/README.md

 A deep learning framework for clinical disorder recognition
 ======
-ClinicalDisorder is a package for Clinical Disorder Recognition using recurrent neural networks based on package LibN3L.
+ClinicalDisorder is a package for Clinical Disorder Recognition using recurrent neural networks based on package [LibN3L](https://github.com/SUTDNLP/LibN3L).

 System configuration
 ======
 * Download the [LibN3L](https://github.com/SUTDNLP/LibN3L) library and configure your system.
 Please refer to [Here](https://github.com/SUTDNLP/LibN3L).
 This is a deep learning toolkit in C++, designed specially for NLP.
-It includes different ***Neural network architectures*** (TNN, RNN, GatedNN, LSTM and GRNN) with ***Objective function***(sigmoid, CRF max-margin, CRF maximum likelihood).
-In addition, this package can easily support various user-defined neural network structures.
+This package can easily support various user-defined neural network structures.
 * Note that we have changed MyLib.h and Metric.h in this package for our task.
 Please use the package released in our project and follow the instructions on [LibN3L](https://github.com/SUTDNLP/LibN3L) and configure your system.
 * Open [LSTMRNN/CMakeLists.txt](CMakeLists.txt) and change " ../LibN3L/" into the directory of your [LibN3L](https://github.com/SUTDNLP/LibN3L) package.